 Contact with used condoms or dildos

 Hepatitis A is an inflammation of the liver.
-You can feel pretty bad for up to four weeks, and many patients have to be hospitalised.Persons with a weak immune system are even more susceptible to the infection.For HIV positive persons, a vaccination is especially recommended, since hepatitis places an additional burden on the liver.
+It can make you feel really bad for up to four weeks, and many patients have to be treated in hospital.